 Seventh Grade Teacher

 Ms. Carrie Peterson grew up in Little Falls, MN.
 She was an enthusiastic member of the tennis, skiing and track teams.
 Her love of the mountains drew Carrie to Bozeman, Montana where she studied Geography and Environmental Studies at Montana State University.
 Following her undergraduate degree Ms. Peterson pursued a career in teaching.
-In May, Carrie completed her Masters in Teaching at Gonzaga University.
+Carrie completed her Masters in Teaching at Gonzaga University.

 Ms. Peterson completed her student teaching in the Spokane Public Schools where she taught math, science, humanities and ELA.
 Carrie also enjoyed coaching and instructing youth sports and activities in the past.
 Ms. Peterson spends her summers working for the Hutch School, in Seattle, teaching 4th through 9th grade students.
 Ms. Peterson has been a part of the Stella team since 2016.

 Carrie loves to be outdoors.
 She is an avid skier and she takes any opportunity to explore the mountains whether it is running, hiking or climbing.
-Carrie enjoys spending time with her family, especially her new niece back in Minnesota.
+Carrie enjoys spending time with her family, especially her niece back in Minnesota.
 Carrie's love of travel, geography, history and adventure drove her to Stella Schola.
 Ms. Peterson is excited and motivated by Stella's rich, immersive and integrated learning environment!